falue/rentmanExport/README.md

 You'll need a JWT_TOKEN, accessible via rentman interface (Configuration > Extensions > API > Connect and then Show Token).
 Put the token in a File named `JWT_TOKEN` (without file extension), put it in the same folder as the python script.

+> ⚠️ ***By default this script only outputs the first 10 objects in your equipment collection.***
+If you want to export more or everything change line `18` in `collectEverything.py` appropriately.

 ## Test your connection to rentman
 ```
 python3 checkAuth.py